RickySaif/RickySaif.github.io/pages/money.md

 {% include image.html
           img="money/CBPP-income-gain-discrepancy-1971.png"
           title="income-gain-discrepancy-in-USA-with-key-events"
-          image-caption="Post USD-gold depegging in 1971 up until now, the low & middle class income increase fell compared to the rich."
+          caption="Post USD-gold depegging in 1971 up until now, the low & middle class income increase fell compared to the rich."
           %}

 {% include image.html
         img="money/BLS-CPI-sejak-tahun-1775.jpg"
-        title="CPI In United States of America since 1775" image-caption="No war in 1971, yet the price keeps increase up until now.
+        title="CPI In United States of America since 1775" caption="No war in 1971, yet the price keeps increase up until now.
 Without much income increase, this will hurt the poor most."
         %}

-## The Best Solution
+### The Best Solution

 Let me tell you two reasons why NOW is the time to end problems stated above.